noiseprotocol/noise_spec/noise.md

 Noise patterns must be **valid** in the following senses:

- * Parties can only send static public keys they possess, or perform DH between keys they possess.
+ * Parties can only send a static public key if they were initialized with a static key pair, and can only perform DH between private keys and public keys they possess.

  * Parties must send a new ephemeral public key at the start of the first